 Publishing makes the API definition read-only, so any changes you make after that point should be saved as a new version of the API.
-Collaborators will not be able to edit the published version either.
+Designers will not be able to edit the published version either.

 Difference between published and unpublished APIs

 The difference is mostly semantic:

 An unpublished API definition is a draft, a work in progress.
 Every API in SwaggerHub starts as unpublished.
 Though unpublished APIs are listed in the SwaggerHub registry, they are not ready for API consumers.

 A published API definition is a stable version ready for consuming from client applications.
 It is not supposed to be changed, and any changes will be introduced as a new version of the API.